-- 15.1.2 An extension to an Identified Building Node shall be established by way of a Discretionary Activity application subject to compliance with the following standard: - All extensions shall have substantial perimeter planting unless they are sufficiently hidden so as to achieve significant screening from outside the node - The totals area of the Identified Building Node shall not be extended by more than 10%.
+- 15.1.2 An extension to an Identified Building Node shall be established by way of a Discretionary Activity application subject to compliance with the following standard: - All extensions shall have substantial perimeter planting unless they are sufficiently hidden so as to achieve significant screening from outside the node public areas or public roads - The totals area of the Identified Building Node shall not be extended by more than 10%.

-All applications for an extension of an Identified Building Node shall be accompanied by detailed information and assessment of all the requirements for these nodes contained in Rural Policy 3H.
+All applications for an extension of an Identified Building Node shall be accompanied by detailed information and assessment of all the requirements for these nodes contained in Rural Policy 3H3G.